 If there’s one lesson to be learned from this pandemic, it’s that job security as we once knew it in this country is rocky terrain.
 An article in Harvard Business Review notes that approximately 150 million workers in North America and Western Europe have left the relatively stable confines of organizational life — sometimes by choice, sometimes not — to work as independent contractors.
 As we move more toward a gig economy and people find themselves furloughed or laid off due to COVID-19, it’s an opportunity for Veterans out there to pivot and consider starting up their own business.

 VA disability benefits can be the perfect seed money to make this dream a reality.

 A lot of people have an image of entrepreneurs as young guys right out of college.
 The truth is that male and female Veterans of any age have a lot to bring to the table in terms of grit, determination, and experience that comes from a military background combined with other life and work experiences.
-These reasons make Veterans excellent candidates to start their own successful businesses.
+These qualities make Veterans excellent candidates to start their own successful businesses.
 They can create opportunities not only for themselves but for the many Veterans out there who need work.

 Whether you are bootstrapping your business all the way or you plan to look for investors, you will need money to keep yourself going, in the beginning, to get things off the ground.